-The Queen Of Apostles Men’s Group is meeting again this Friday 21st June.
+The Queen of Apostles Men’s Group meet on the third Friday of the month.
 It is open to any senior gents in the parish - married, widowed, single, clergy, retired or working.
-They meet on 3rd Friday of the month at Three Little Pigs, Stafford City 10.30am.
-Phone Gary for more information (ph 3863 4149).
+They will meet on Friday 16th August at The Three Little Pigs, Stafford City 10.30am.
+All Welcome.
+Phone Gary on 3863 4149 for more info.

 PLANNED GIVING CAMPAIGN

 Planned Giving Campaign for 2019/2020 begins in October.
 The finance council will be making presentations to you in the coming weeks about pledges and costs and other very important stuff.
 Our newsletter this week outlines the different ways you are able to GIVE to your parish through Planned Giving.
 Click here for more information and the necessary forms>>

 PLENARY COUNCIL 2020 - 2ND PHASE ABOUT TO BEGIN

 With the release of the six National Plenary Themes for Discernment and the commencement of the Listening and Discernment phase of the Plenary journey, the Archdiocese of Brisbane will be hosting a Brisbane Assembly taking place October 4-5, 2019 at the Edmund Rice Performing Arts Centre (St Laurence’s College) in South Brisbane.
 Participants will also hear from an array of quality presenters on ‘Discernment’ and ‘Effective Communication’ to assist with the Listening and Discernment phase.
 This will aid in empowering participants to engage their own communities with the second phase of the Plenary journey in the lead up to Easter 2020.